[Seminar co-hosted by Yahoo!] MixLeap Study #68 - Learning about Kubernetes operations from case studies

 Speaker: Yuki Teraoka

-as an infrastructure engineer working for an MSP, where he troubleshoots issues while also designing and building infrastructure using public clouds such as AWS.
+as an infrastructure engineer and MSP.
+I handle troubleshooting during incidents while also designing and building infrastructure using public clouds such as AWS.

-Recently, he has often worked with Hashicorp tools such as Terraform and Packer as part of building container infrastructure such as Docker and Kubernetes, and automating operations, and he also plays the role of evangelist, speaking at external study groups and seminars.
+Recently, I have been frequently working with container infrastructure such as Docker and Kubernetes, and with HashiCorp tools such as Terraform and Packer as part of operational automation.
+I also take on the role of an evangelist, speaking at external study groups and seminars.

 | title | Behavior of Pods and Worker Nodes under high load in GKE |